GuideLayer

 2. 02Cloud chat: best for reasoning, weak on seeing your UI.

 Local AI on Mac isn't one thing.
-For screen guidance with your own model sign-ins and no vendor in the middle, that's the lane GuideLayer occupies.
+For screen guidance with your own providers, verified results, and an Ability Map that stays on the Mac, that's the lane GuideLayer occupies.
+See private AI assistant for the trust model.

 Related guides